lcherone/wip/README.md

 A boilerplate project structure for dev which uses docker containers.

-Includes mysql, adminer, mailhog, ngrok, coder-server (persistant state with extra extensions) to run/develop a frontend `./app` (Vue3) with a seperate express `./api`
+Includes mysql, adminer, mailhog, ngrok, code-server (persistant state with extra extensions) to run/develop a frontend `./app` (Vue3) with a seperate express `./api`

 **Run:**